madhavmehndiratta/blog/_posts/2020-05-21-stapler-1-vulnhub-walkthrough.md

 b6b545dc11b7a270f4bad23432190c75162c4a2b
 ```

-This is a very straight forward writeup, there are many other ways to pwn this machine.
-I will share a detailed writeup in coming future!
+This is a very straightforward writeup, there are many other ways to pwn this machine.
+I will share a detailed writeup in the coming future!

 That’s it!
 Thanks for reading.
 Stay tuned for similar walkthroughs coming up in the near future!
 If you have any queries, you can contact me <a href="/contact">here.</a>